bcgov/mds/services/core-web/README.md

 yarn test
 ```

-2. To run the test suite while updating ALL snapshots run:
+2. To run the test suite while updating ALL snapshots run within the core-web directory:

 ```
 yarn test:updateAll
 ```

-3. To run the test suite while updating snapshots case by case Interactively run:
+3. To run the test suite while updating snapshots case by case Interactively run within the core-web directory:

 ```
 yarn test:watch